pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1391 Spring Boot and SFTP Connection

+Today I was working to implement the spring boot sftp library to create a SFTP session.
+I was having some problems with the SFTP creation connection because of the microservice that create the SFTP connection work with a lot of traffic, and the microservice creates a lot of SFTP sessions.
+I am working with Spring Boot 3 and Java 17.

 #### Day 1390 Observer Pattern

 Today I finished studying the observer design pattern in my current book lecture.